forkphorus/sb-downloader/README.md

 ## CLI

 We have a simple CLI.
 It's primarily intended to be a simple example of how to use the API, but may be useful on its own anyways.
+Probably requires Node version 14 or later.

 Install from npm: